 Great Depression (1929–39) The 1930s were a period of global economic downturn.
 Major economies experienced mass unemployment and stark poverty.
 It also led to the rise of political extremism, e.g. Nazi Party in Germany.

 The Cold War (1948–1990) The Cold War refers to the period of ideological conflict between the Communist East, and Western democracies.
 The cold war saw a period of rising tension, especially over the proliferation of nuclear weapons.
-There was no direct war between the US and the Soviet Union, but both sides gave support to ideological similar armies in minor conflicts around the world.
+There was no direct war between the US and the Soviet Union, but both sides gave support to ideologically similar regimes in minor conflicts around the world.
 See: People of The Cold War

 Information Age (1971–present)

 The Information age refers to the new modern technologies which have shaped the modern world.
-These technologies, include the internet, computers, mobile phones.
+These technologies include computers, the Internet and mobile phones.
 Key figures include business entrepreneurs, such as Bill Gates and Steve Jobs.

 Periods of American history

-Reconstruction era (United States 1865–1877) The period of rebuilding in the south after the civil war.
+Reconstruction Era (1865–1877) The period of rebuilding in the south after the civil war.

-The Gilded Age (US 1870–1900) – The Gilded Age refers to the last part of the US industrial revolution.
+The Gilded Age (1870–1900) The Gilded Age refers to the last part of the US industrial revolution.
 The Gilded Age included rapid economic growth, but also refers to the immorality behind the accumulation of great wealth by a few leading industrialists, such as J.D.
 Rockefeller, J.P.
 Morgan and Andrew Carnegie, who came to define the Gilded Age.